rcrowe/ees_xplane/README.markdown

 # EES Xplane

 This project creates a networked IOS (Instructor Operating Station) for controlling the environment inside of [Xplane](http://www.x-plane.com/index_desktop.html).
-It was built over a week to help 6th form students from a local school learn about Thales Training and Simulation, Engineering, Programming/Software and putting a large project together.
+It was built over a week to help 6th form students from a local school learn about Thales Training and Simulation, Engineering, Programming/Software and putting a large project together, as part of the [Engineering Education Scheme(EES)](http://www.engineering-education.org.uk/).

 There task was to produce an instructors station for the Xplane flight simulator using blue sky thinking, new technologies not currently implemented by us, such as METARs and then produce a prototype.